jankovicgd/stac-manager/packages/client/README.md

 REACT_APP_THEME_PRIMARY_COLOR
 REACT_APP_THEME_SECONDARY_COLOR
 ```

+**Public URL**
+It is recommended to always set the `PUBLIC_URL` environment variable on a production build.
+If the app is being served from a subfolder, the `PUBLIC_URL` should include the subfolder path. **Do not include a trailing slash.**

+For example, if the app is being served from `https://example.com/stac-manager`, the `PUBLIC_URL` should be set to `https://example.com/stac-manager`.

+> [!IMPORTANT]
+> The `PUBLIC_URL` environment variable must be set before running the build script, and therefore the `.env` file cannot be used to set this variable.

 You must provide a value for the `REACT_APP_STAC_API` environment variable.
 This should be the URL of the STAC API you wish to interact with.